linuxus/intro-to-kubernetes-workshop/labs/install-gce-client-tools.md

 [Google Service Account Docs](https://developers.google.com/console/help/new/#serviceaccounts)

 ## Verify your account is setup correctly

-Run the following commands to make sure your GCE account is setup:
+Make sure you have a network called dcos in your GCE Run the following commands to make sure your GCE account is setup:

 Create a VM named `workshop-test`